lisds/textbook/README.md

 Finally, you may want to clone the original Berkeley textbook:

 ```
-# Get out of cfd2020 tree
+# Get out of textbook tree
 cd ..
 git clone https://github.com/data-8/textbook
 ```